pendoagnes222/alx-low_level_programming-2/0x0E-structures_typedef/README.md

-0.defining a newtype struct dog
+Writting a function that initializes a variable of type struct dog.